mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 By default VW hashes string features and does not hash integer features. `--hash all` hashes all feature identifiers.
 This is useful if your features are integers and you want to use parallelization as it will spread the features almost equally among the threads or cluster nodes, having a load balancing effect.

 # Update Rule options
-    --sgd                            use regular/classic/simple stochastic
-                                     gradient descent update (this is no longer the default since it is often sub-optimal) --adaptive                       use adaptive, individual learning rates
+    --sgd                            use regular/classic/simple stochastic gradient descent update, i.e., non adaptive, non normalized, non invariant (this is no longer the default since it is often sub-optimal) --adaptive                       use adaptive, individual learning rates
                                      (on by default)
     --normalized                     use per feature normalized updates.
                                      (on by default)
     --invariant                      use safe/importance aware updates
                                      (on by default)
-    --exact_adaptive_norm            use a more expensive exact norm for adaptive learning rates.
-                                     (superseded by --adaptive --normalized --invariant
-                                      which are on by default, so no longer needed.)
     --conjugate_gradient             use conjugate gradient based optimization (option in bfgs) --bfgs                           use bfgs optimization
     --ftrl                           use FTRL-Proximal optimization